 On Friday, iFixit showed the unboxing of the new Mac Pro via livestream and took a first look inside.
 Cheese was also used – see hereA complete teardown has now been submitted.
-Removing the casing is no problem thanks to the simple twist-and-grip technique.
-Due to the fact that the Mac Pro is modular, iFixit describes the device as a "masterclass in repairability".
-However, there is one point of criticism - namely the T2 chip.
-During the investigation, iFixit quickly determined that the built-in SSD is connected to the T2 security chip.
-This makes it impossible for the user to replace the hard drive themselves.
-Going to Apple or an authorized service partner is therefore unavoidable.
+Removing the case is no problem thanks to the simple twist-and-grip technique.
+Due to the modular nature of the Mac Pro, iFixit describes the device as a "masterclass in repairability."
+However, there is one point of criticism – namely the T2 chip.
+During their investigation, iFixit quickly discovered that the built-in SSD is linked to the T2 security chip.
+This circumstance makes it impossible for users to replace the hard drive themselves.
+A trip to Apple or an authorized service partner is therefore unavoidable.

 The new Mac Pro is a Fixmas marvel: beautiful, amazingly well put together, and a masterclass in repairability.
 We love that a large portion of the modules can be replaced without tools; we love the use of (mostly) standard screws and connectors; we love the on-board instructions and diagrams for certain repairs; and, most of all, the free public repair guides and videos.